SIM card not working: Main causes and quick fixes

 If you’re traveling, grab yourself one of Holafly eSIM plans that offer coverage in 200+ destinations.
 Each plan includes unlimited data and 24/7 customer support, ensuring that you’ll stay connected at all times.

-For a long-term solution, check out Holafly Connect, a mobile internet subscription service that allows you to pay monthly and cancel any time.
+For a long-term solution, check out Holafly Plans, a mobile internet subscription service that allows you to pay monthly and cancel any time.
 All plans offer worldwide coverage, allowing you to travel wherever without worrying about losing connection.